mlswg/mls-protocol/draft-ietf-mls-protocol.md

 discussion, and hopefully have a mechanism to deal with this issue. -->

-Each Commit message is premised on a given starting state, indicated in its `prior_epoch` field.
+Each Commit message is premised on a given starting state, indicated by the `epoch` field of the enclosing MLSPlaintext message.
 If the changes implied by a Commit messages are made starting from a different state, the results will be incorrect.

 This need for sequencing is not a problem as long as each time a group member sends a Commit message, it is based on the most